dlang/DIPs/README.md

 ## The DIP manager responsibilities

-The idea behind the role of the DIP manager is to have a person who will do minimal initial research and quality control saving time for language authors to focus on actual decision.
-That implies gathering information, maintaining this repository and communicating to involved parties so that process keeps moving forward.
-Essentially the DIP manager is supposed to act as proxy between D users and the language authors to allow handling the growing scale of DIP information reliably.
+The idea behind the role of the DIP manager is to have a person who will do some minimal initial research and quality control, saving time for language authors to focus on the actual decision.
+That implies gathering information, maintaining this repository and communicating to involved parties so that the process keeps moving forward.
+Essentially the DIP manager is supposed to act as a proxy between D users and the language authors to help handling the growing scale of DIP information reliably and effectively.